Monday, December 7, 2015

 died February 24, 1972 in Mount Pleasant, Racine County, Wisconsin

 Aaron was baptized on June 6, 1897 at Trinity Lutheran Church in Wausau and grew up with his family on their farm in the town of Texas.
 He served in the U.S. Army during World War I from May 31, 1918 to January 6, 1919.
 After his military service, he returned to Texas before moving to Racine in 1924 along with his brother Frank.
 Aaron worked at Ajax Rubber Company, and later at Nash-Kelvinator Corporation until his retirement in 1965.
 On June 26, 1929, Aaron married Louise Blanche “Blanche” Smith in Janesville, Rock County, Wisconsin.
 Aaron and Blanche had three children: Douglas and two others.
 In 1942, Aaron was described as five feet and ten inches tall, weighing 160 pounds with brown eyes, brown hair, and a ruddy complexion.
 Aaron and Blanche were Jehovah's Witnesses.
 Aaron died at High Ridge Hospital and Blanche later died in Janesville on January 26, 1986.
-Aaron is buried at West Lawn Memorial Park in Mount Pleasant.
+Aaron and Blanche are buried at West Lawn Memorial Park in Mount Pleasant.

 3. Frank Martin John Revie